 Employers recruiting on campus will be expected to maintain EEO compliance and follow affirmative action principles in recruitment activities.
 Employers should consider all interested students for employment opportunities without regard to race, color, national origin, religion, age, gender, sexual orientation, or disability, and provide reasonable accommodations upon request.

-Career and Corporate Connections cannot act as an agent or referral entity for recruiters/employers by recommending or screening for specific candidates.
-It is Career and Corporate Connections’ obligation to:
+The Business Career Center cannot act as an agent or referral entity for recruiters/employers by recommending or screening for specific candidates.
+It is the Business Career Center’s obligation to:

 - Notify employing organizations of any selection procedures that appear to have an adverse impact based upon students’ race, color, national origin, religion, age, gender, sexual orientation, or disability.